BolisettySujith/BolisettySujith/README.md

 - 🏫 I'm a Computer Science(AI) Undergraduate(2020-2024)

-- 🧍‍♂️ I'm currently an active member & mentor at [amFOSS](http://www.amfoss.in)
+- 🧍‍♂️ I'm a member & mentor at [amFOSS](http://www.amfoss.in)

-- 😎 Building [NaviG](https://navig.tech/), an Indoor + Outdoor Navigtion application
+- 😎 I'm the creator of [NaviG](https://navig.tech/), an Indoor + Outdoor Navigtion App 🗺️

-- 💻 I'm currently working on building 💠Flutter & 📱Native Android app's
+- 💻 I'm currently working on building a new awesome mobile app 📱 (Hint: Game)
 - 💬 Ask me about : 💙Flutter, 👽Android, 🎨Designing, 🎸Acoustic guitar, 💻computers 😅

-- ⌨ Touch typing is one of my hobbie, and I'm curretnly maintaining a speed of ~75WPM 😉
+- ⌨ Touch typing is one of my hobbie, and I'm currently maintaining a speed of ~90WPM 😉

 - 🗣 Pronouns: He/His/Him